cannam/repoint/README.md

 To pack up a project and all its configured libraries into an archive file, run `vext archive` with the target filename as argument, e.g. `vext archive /home/user/myproject-v1.0.tar.gz`.
+This works by checking out a temporary clean copy of the project's own repository, so it requires that the project itself is version-controlled using one of the same version-control systems as Vext supports for libraries.

-Vext expects the filename to have one of a small set of recognised suffixes (.tar, .tar.gz, .tar.bz2, .tar.xz) and requires that GNU tar be available in the current PATH.
+Vext expects the archive target filename to have one of a small set of recognised suffixes (.tar, .tar.gz, .tar.bz2, .tar.xz) and requires that GNU tar be available in the current PATH.
 You can explicitly exclude some files from the archive by adding one or more options of the form "--exclude <path>" after the target filename.

 Further configuration